Radium-bit/res/README.md

 # LICENSE
 Copyright (C) 2019 Radium-bit
-Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 This is the Blog resources call area.
 1. Without permission, no one may modify or republish any document.